Supadio International Airport: Facilities and development

-The airport previously faced overcapacity issues, as it could only accommodate 1.5 million passengers annually.
-In response, a new terminal was constructed between 2015 and 2017.
-With a capacity of 32,000 square meters, the new terminal is significantly larger than the old terminal, which was only 13,683 square meters and could accommodate 3.8 million passengers per year.
-The new terminal was constructed in two phases.
-Phase I involved the creation of a temporary terminal covering an area of 13,000 square meters (140,000 sq ft), with the capacity to accommodate over 1.5 million passengers annually.
-Phase I was completed in June 2015.
-Phase II included the demolition of the existing terminal building and the construction of a new terminal building, expanding upon the structure built in Phase I. The new terminal is equipped with 40 check-in counters, 4 conveyor belts, 7 lifts, 5 escalators, 42 CCTV cameras, and 39 Flight Information Display Systems (FIDS).
-The parking area was also expanded to accommodate 600 cars and 300 motorcycles.
-The terminal was completed in 2017 and was inaugurated by then-President Joko Widodo on 28 December 2017.
-A total of 350 billion Rupiah was invested in the construction of the new terminal.
+A new terminal was constructed between 2011 and 2017 to replace the old facility, which had long suffered from chronic overcapacity.
+The previous terminal, covering only 6,700 m², was designed to accommodate just 875,000 passengers annually.
+The development was carried out in two phases.
+Phase I involved the construction of a temporary terminal with an area of 13,002 m², capable of handling over 1.5 million passengers per year, and was completed in June 2015.
+Phase II included the demolition of the original terminal and the expansion of the new facility based on the Phase I structure.
+The completed terminal is equipped with 40 check-in counters, four conveyor belts, seven lifts, five escalators, 42 CCTV cameras, and 39 Flight Information Display Systems (FIDS).
+The parking area was also expanded to accommodate up to 600 cars and 300 motorcycles.
+Following the completion of Phase II, the terminal has a total area of 13,683 m² and a capacity of 3.8 million passengers annually.
+The terminal’s architecture adopts an eco-airport and green building concept and is equipped with 8 gates.
+It was initially equipped with four jet bridges, which were later increased to seven in 2019.
+The project was completed in 2017 and inaugurated by then-President Joko Widodo on 28 December 2017.
+The total investment for the construction reached 350 billion rupiah.